-DesignAccelerationHDLTestBench.m, the videoIn object reads each frame from a video source, and the scaler object interpolates this frame from 240p to 1080p.
+DesignAccelerationHDLTestBench.m, the videoIn object reads each frame from a video source which is converted from RGB to grayscale, and the imresize function interpolates this frame from 240p to 1080p.
 This 1080p image is passed to the frm2pix object, which converts the full image frame to a stream of pixels and control structures.
 The function

 DesignAccelerationHDLDesign is then called to process one pixel (and its associated control structure) at a time.
 After we process the entire pixel-stream and collect the output stream, the pix2frm object converts the output stream to full-frame video.
 The DesignAccelerationHDLViewer function displays the output and original images side-by-side.